Renfrew County: Geographical evolution

 The territory was originally described in 1838 as consisting of:

 In 1851, Pakenham was transferred to Lanark, while Renfrew was expanded through the addition of:

 In 1860, the newly surveyed townships of Miller and Canonto were transferred to Frontenac County, while the townships of Raglan, Lyndoch, Radcliffe and Brudenell were added to Renfrew.
 The final expansion of the County occurred in 1877-1878, with the transfer of the United Townships of Hagarty, Sherwood, Jones, Richards and Burns, and the United Townships of Head, Clara and Maria, from Nipissing District.

-Once all lands had been surveyed, the County consisted of the following townships:
+Once all lands had been surveyed in 1878, the County consisted of the following geographic townships: